siyelo/blog/source/_posts/2010-06-18-scaling-ruby-on-rails-for-the-enterprise.markdown

 comments: true
 categories: Fun
 author: Glenn Roberts
+avatar: /images/avatars/glenn.jpg
+image: /images/artwork/metal-grid.jpg
+headline: You want to make Rails scale?
+Ruby faster? your code more attractive?
 ---

-You want to make;

-* Rails scale?
-* Ruby faster?
-* your code more attractive?

 **and** have more XML in your life?